 Tacking and Tying Crochet Quilts

-Presenting my completed crochet quilt!
-The layers remain securely joined across the entire surface, ensuring they stay together without separation.
+And here it is, my finished crochet quilt!
+The layers are securely joined across the entire surface, staying perfectly in place without shifting.

 Rusty the Giraffe Blanket Crochet Pattern by IraRott